KAN vs LSTM Performance in Time Series Forecasting: Supplementary Material, Reproducibility and Extended Analysis

+The perceptron, the earliest and most fundamental example of an ANN, operates through the following decision rule:

-where \(w_i\) are weights, \(x_i\) are input features, and \(T\) is the threshold.
-This later evolved into sophisticated architectures like CNNs and RNNs for specialised tasks, with RNNs proving particularly effective for sequential data analysis \cite{aggarwal2023neural}.
+where \(w_i\) are weights, \(x_i\) are input features, and \(T\) is the decision threshold.
+This foundational model evolved into more specialised architectures, including Convolutional Neural Networks (CNNs) and Recurrent Neural Networks (RNNs), with the latter proving particularly well-suited to sequential data~\cite{aggarwal2023neural}.
+During training, ANNs update their weights through back-propagation to minimise prediction error~\cite{hecht-nielsen1992, rumelhart1986backprop}, though deeper architectures typically demand considerable computational resources.